Casey P. Burns

 First Assistant Commonwealth's Attorney

-Casey estimates that as much as 90 percent of all cases handled by the Kenton County Commonwealth’s Attorney office are the end result of drugs.
-Burglaries, thefts, assaults, and murders are often caused by individuals seeking money for drugs or by those who are under the influence of drugs at the time they commit the crimes, or both, he said.
+Casey estimates that as much as 95 percent of all cases handled by the Kenton County Commonwealth’s Attorney office are the end result of drugs or alcohol.
+Burglaries, thefts, assaults, car accidents that result in serious injuries and murders are often caused by individuals seeking money for drugs or by those who are under the influence of drugs at the time they commit the crimes, or both, he said.

 Casey’s first job out of law school was working at The Sanders Law Firm in Covington.
-There, he worked for Rob Sanders’ father, wife, and brother.
+There, he worked for Rob Sanders’ father and with Rob’s wife and brother.
 In October 2008, Casey left private practice to join the Commonwealth Attorney’s office.
-Initially, Casey handled general prosecutorial duties before moving into the more specialized area of drug trafficking cases.
+Initially, Casey handled general prosecutorial duties before moving into the more specialized area of drug-trafficking cases.
 Casey became the First Assistant Commonwealth’s Attorney in November 2016.

 Casey lived in Covington’s historic Wallace Woods neighborhood for several years in a house he rehabbed with his father.
 He recently sold it and moved into a new house in Kenton County with his wife and son.

 “I love being in the courtroom every day,” Casey said.
 “It’s such a great way to give back to this community, which has given so much to me.”